No gripes for Firmino over back-up Brazil role

 Roberto Firmino insists he would have no complaints over being a back-up to Gabriel Jesus for Brazil at the World Cup.

-The Liverpool striker came off the bench to score his side's second in a 2-0 friendly win over Croatia at Anfield on Sunday.
+The Liverpool striker came off the bench to score his side's second in a 2-0 friendly win over Croatia at Anfield.

-Jesus, who captained the side, endured a quiet game but the Manchester City star is expected to keep his place when Brazil kick off their campaign against Switzerland on June 17.
+Jesus, who captained the side, endured a quiet game but the Manchester City star is expected to keep his place when Brazil begins its campaign against Switzerland.

-And Firmino says he will not dispute the decisions of head coach Tite in Russia.

-"I'm here to help Selecao," he told SporTV.
+"I'm here to help Selecao," Firmino said.
 "Whoever Tite chooses, I'll respect it 100 per cent and I'm here when needed, to give my best for the team."

-Brazil's clash with Croatia was an uneventful affair until Neymar, making his first appearance since February 25, broke the deadlock 69 minutes in with a superb goal.
+Brazil's clash with Croatia was an uneventful affair until Neymar, making his first appearance since late February, broke the deadlock 69 minutes in with a superb goal.

 Firmino netted in the dying seconds as the South Americans claimed a third win in a row and sixth clean sheet in their last seven games.

-Danilo, who played the full match at right-back and is expected to start in Russia in place of the injured Dani Alves, thinks his side are on target in terms of their preparations.
+Danilo, who played the full match at right-back and is expected to start in Russia in place of the injured Dani Alves, thinks his side is on track with its preparations.

-"I'm very pleased for the way I played, first of all," he said.